 - Try to understand why that person is offering you drugs.
 Friends will accept 'no' as an answer. - Be firm about your choice not to take drugs. - Use distraction techniques.
 Can you do something else?
 Watch a film, go for a walk, talk to someone etc. - Stay away from those friends who are drug users. - For support come and see the Counselling & Wellbeing team or your GP.

-For further support visit the NHS drug addiction help page
+NHS drug addiction help page:

-nhs.uk/live-well/healthy-body/drug-addiction-getting-help
+nhs.uk/live-well/healthy-body/drug-addiction-get-ting-help

-University Policy
+University Policy:

-reading.ac.uk/essentials/support-and-wellbeing/ medical-and-general-health-support/drugs-and-alcohol
+reading.ac.uk/drugs-and-alcohol

 I cannot control...

 11. Returning after a period of absence